 On June 14, 2015, we will be having a Flag Retirement Ceremony and Hayrides at the farm!
 This event will run from 12 PM to 4 PM.
 More details will be available as the event gets closer.
 We hope to see you then!

 Area History & Early Parma Settlers

-A general history of the area includes a long chain of peoples from , the Eries, the Iroquois or Five Nations, the Shawnee, France, England, the colonies of the Connecticut Land Company, and finally the individual purchasers of the land.
+A general history of the area includes a long chain of peoples from, the Eries, the Iroquois or Five Nations, the Shawnee, France, England, the colonies of the Connecticut Land Company, and finally the individual purchasers of the land.
 Each left their mark on Parma and North East Ohio.

+The southeastern shore of Lake Erie was occupied by a tribe of American settlers called the Eries, or the Cat Nation.
 Apart from the coastal area, which was occupied by the Eries or Cat Nation, the land west of the Cuyahoga river was held at various times by the Wyandots, Ottawas, Delawares, Chippewas, Antastas and Shawnee.

 After 1655, when the Iroquois annihilated the Erie, Ohio became a hunting ground rather than permanent residence.
 Land ownership like the Europeans did not exist; rather they claimed the right to use the land for various purposes, with different boundaries for hunting, fishing, farming and villages.

 Once again, the Cuyahoga river was the dividing line!
 In 1785, a treaty was made with the Native Peoples at Fort McIntosh in Beaver, Pennsylvania, granting the “Western Reserve” – land east of the Cuyahoga River – to the European settlers.